iamsajithsasi/django-refresher/readme.md

 ]
 ```

-4. Register the URLs in the project
+4. Register the app URLs in the project

 ```
++urls.py

 from django.contrib import admin from django.urls import path, include from rest_framework import routers